wmorgan/dcos-docs/1.7/administration/installing/cloud/aws/basic.md

 menu_order: 100
 ---

-You can create a DC/OS cluster for Amazon Web Services (AWS) by using the DC/OS template on AWS CloudFormation.
+You can create a DC/OS cluster for Amazon Web Services (AWS) by using the DC/OS templates on AWS CloudFormation.

 Depending on the DC/OS services that you install, you might have to modify the DC/OS templates to suit your needs.
 For more information, see [Scaling the DC/OS cluster in AWS][1].